BlakeDavis28/reimagined-succotash/README.md

 # reimagined-succotash- Blake's Tic Tac Toe
 I really enjoyed this project, it was challenging yet rewarding and enabled me to complete my first complete (somewhat) project.
+You can find it here - https://blakedavis28.github.io/reimagined-succotash/index.html
 ## Tech Used
 - HTML
 - CSS